Babraham Institute: History

 The institute is located on the historic Babraham Hall Estate (now called the Babraham Research Campus), situated six miles south-east of Cambridge University, near the Gog Magog Hills.
 It is close to where the ancient Roman Via Devana crossed the prehistoric Icknield Way.
 The estate includes Babraham Hall, designed in the Jacobean style by Philip Hardwick, which was built between 1832 and 1837.
 The hall was purchased by the Agricultural Research Council (ARC) in 1948 at the suggestion of Prof Ivan De Burgh Daly, together with 182 hectares of farm and woodland to become the Institute of Animal Physiology, Babraham.
+Standing adjacent to the grounds of the institute is the active Anglican Church of St Peter, Babraham.

+A department of biochemistry was established in 1954 by Sir Rudolph Peters FRS, who had just retired from Oxford University.
+He invited Rex Dawson to join him the following year.

 In 1986, The Institute of Animal Physiology was joined with two Scottish institutes based at Roslin, The Animal Breeding Research Organisation (ABRO) and the Poultry Research Centre, to form The Institute of Animal Physiology and Genetics Research (IAPGR) funded by the Agricultural and Food Research Council (AFRC).
 In 1993, Roslin and Babraham formed two separate institutes, at which time the Babraham Institute assumed its current name. in 1994, The AFRC was disbanded and The Biotechnology and Biological Sciences Research Council (BBSRC) was formed.
 All work with direct relevance to agriculture ceased in 1998.